ralexander-phi/license_approval/README.md

 * Your team can review the license or consult with your legal team to determine if the license is acceptable
 * Finally you can add the license to the whitelist or blacklist as needed

+This project relies heavily on [pivotal/LicenseFinder](https://github.com/pivotal/LicenseFinder).
+Be sure to review their docs as well.

 ## Status

 BETA.
 Working with Ruby/Bundle examples only at the moment.